Adityamirpagar/ubuntu_cpp/arr_sort/README.md

 ### **Sum of all elements of a vector**

-To calculte the sum of all element we'll use a variabl that will store the sum.
+To calculte the sum of all element we''ll use a variabl that will store the sum.
 At each iteration.

 ````cpp
 vector <int> number {0,1,2,3,4};